 Is it a virtualization technology?
 Of course not.
 However, its data structures can be used to perform MAC address, IP address or MPLS label lookup and push user packets into VLANs (or push additional VLAN tags to implement Q-in-Q) or MPLS-labeled frames, so you can implement most commonly used virtualization techniques (VLANs, Q-in-Q VLANs, L2 MPLS-based VPNs or L3 MPLS-based VPNs) with it.

-- Controller master/slave switch.
-A must for resilient large-scale solutions.
+- Controller master/slave switch (a must for resilient large-scale solutions) also became part of OpenFlow specifications.

 Summary: OpenFlow is like C++.
 You can use it to implement all sorts of interesting solutions, but it’s just a tool.